When you're adding authorization to an application, there are two crucial questions:

 describe '#protected' do

-it 'returns error for the protected endpoint if there is no token' do
+it 'returns an error for the protected endpoint if the token has the wrong audience' do

 subject